Elanthiran/Encrypted-Dynamic-Form-with-Disappearing-Fields/README.md

 -Encryption was done using AES-256-CBC.

-=Before encrypting, the text was prefixed with "SALT1234".
+-Before encrypting, the text was prefixed with "SALT1234".

 -The encryption key was created by taking a SHA-256  "internsNeverGuess".